Nickjgniklu/ParrallelProject/README.md

 	Multiple blocks, -- Nick
 	Every nth number. -- Brady

-# Find a way to include bigint and bigfloat. -- Brady
+# Find a way to include bigint and bigfloat. -- Brady -- Done

 	To include the boost library for large floating point numbers: go here and download the archive. https://www.boost.org/users/download/